sleam/wias-doc/source/index.html.md

 Parameter | Mandatory | Description
 --------- | ----------- | -----------
 oURL | Yes | The URL where the request was originally intended to go.
 At the end of the acquisition process, the user will re-submit the request to this URL.
-Your service should be ready to serve the user's request here. oMethod | Yes | The type of request to acquire (and re-submit to your service).
-Only 'POST' and 'GET' supported. prerenderedHtml | Yes | The pre-prendered HTML to be displayed by our web server.
-It must contain the string '<%= e_url %>' somewhere. tags | No | An object representing the tags to be added to the Interaction.
+Your service should be ready to serve the user's request here. variation | No | The variation you want to use.
+Choose between 'full' (default) and 'no_html'. prerenderedHtml | No* | The pre-prendered HTML to be displayed by our web server.
+It must contain the string '<%= e_url %>' somewhere.
+Mandatory if the variation is undefined or 'full'. tags | No | An object representing the tags to be added to the Interaction.
 Note: tag names can only contain US-ASCII letters and/or numbers, whereas tag values can be any UTF-8 string.

 ## Get All Interactions